Thorian1te/Thorian1te/README.md

 👋  Hi, I’m @Thorian1te :) #Bitcoin

-I am an OpenSource Developer currently working on a a project called Circuit
+I am an OpenSource Developer currently working on a project called Circuit
 - I am looking to collaborate on opensource projects